MrThygesen16/HasLangInterpreter/README.md

 # HasLangInterpreter

 This is a simple interpreter for a Haskell-like Language.
 Essentially we are doing a syntax analysis of expressions, and checking if they are valid or not.
 We check the validity by producing a syntax-tree.
-Furthermore, we most adhere to the correct precedence and associativity as laid out...
+Furthermore, we must adhere to the correct precedence and associativity as laid out...